Types Of Rewards: A Quick Guide For HRs

-When we talk about the types of rewards, we are essentially classifying the multiple ways through which you can appreciate your employees better.
+When we talk about rewards, we essentially classify the multiple ways to appreciate your employees better.

 - Get a feeling of accomplishment, which results in higher job satisfaction and productivity.

 - More likely to improve job performance and organizational results.

 Altogether, having a reward and recognition program is beneficial not only for the workforce but also for the company.

 Let's have a look at the three different types of rewards and what each of them carries.

 Intrinsic rewards are the rewards that are non-tangible but yet results in higher levels of job satisfaction.
 Some examples are- an impressive job title, career growth, personal achievements, praises, etc.

 Extrinsic rewards are tangible rewards that employees receive upon doing good work.
 It includes bonuses, raises, gifts, etc.